ahalbert/ted/README.md

 * `$@` Contains the original line read in during the iteration.
 * `$0` Contains the matched text of the last regex compared.
 * `$1..$N` Contains the first to N capture groups in the last regex compared

+## Contact

+Feedback is always appreciated, you can contact me at armand (dot) halbert (at) gmail.com